betaniahemmet/.github/profile/README.md

 If technology poses too much of a challenge it might even be viewed as a threat.

 How can we make technology accessible to more people so that it can enable them to do more instead of hinder them from reaping the fruits of modern technology?
-It is indeed a question of democracy and perhaps even more important, of the quality of daily life for people who can not even use the most basic of digital tools.
+It is indeed a question of democracy and perhaps even more important, of the quality of daily life for people who might not be able to use complex digital tools.

 ## About Welfare Technology